When was the last time you consulted an official government travel advisory before booking a trip?

 Yet there are genuine risks associated with areas covered by alerts or warnings and ignoring them can occasionally result in problems.

-American student Andrew Pochter was killed in Alexandria during protests.
+Andrew Pochter was killed in Alexandria while a travel warning was in place.

 Pochter was in Egypt teaching English for the summer.